23 Creative Political Fundraising Ideas that Work | Political Fundraising

 Although “small donor fundraising” is incredibly important, major donor fundraising still plays an important role in reaching your campaign fundraising goals.

-Of course, major donor fundraising only works when you establish your own credibility by receiving endorsements from key political leaders or interest groups or by establishing your name and reputation in your community.
+Major donor fundraising only works when you establish your own credibility by receiving endorsements from key political leaders or interest groups, or by establishing your name and reputation in your community.

-It’s important to identify those individuals in the community that make large political contributions, and then contact them – personally if you can.
-You can do this by researching campaign disclosure records or asking the local elected officials and party leaders.
+Identify individuals in your community who make large political contributions, then contact them personally, if you can.
+Research campaign disclosure records or ask the local elected officials and party leaders.

 14. Yard Signs

-Although yard signs might seem old-fashioned, they can still be an effective political fundraising ideas, especially if your political campaign is local.
+Yard signs are a conventional yet effective political fundraising idea – especially if your political campaign is local.

-Purchase enough signs to cover major entrances and important intersections in town, and the yards of influencers (see Idea 22) and leaders in your community.
-As you’re putting up signs, keep a digital map so that it’s easy to see the gaps and also take down the signs after the campaign has ended.
+Purchase enough signs to cover major entrances and important intersections in town, and the yards of influencers and leaders in your community.
+Keep a digital map so that it’s easy to see the gaps and take down the signs after your campaign has ended.

 15. Email Marketing